Activity Workshop

 Variations

-One more complicated variation is the X-Sudokus, where five normal Sudokus overlap each other.
-These can get tricky.
-There's one example to try out here now.
+One more complicated variation is the "X-Sudokus", or "Samurai Sudokus", where five normal Sudokus overlap each other.
+These can get tricky and obviously take a while to complete.
+There are a couple of examples for you to try out here now.

 Another major variation to Sudokus is the so-called "Killer Sudoku", whereby the grid has no numbers filled in for you at the start.
 Instead, dotted lines are drawn grouping certain squares together, and the sum of these squares is given.